 Maren Splids was found guilty.
 However shortly thereafter she was once more acquitted by another court in Ribe.
 Then the case was submitted to the Supreme Court of Denmark, where the King himself was judge.
 Christian the 4th imprisoned Maren in Blåtårn (a tower) in Copenhagen.
 Maren was then tortured until she confessed being a witch, although it is was prohibited to torture a prisoner before her being found guilty.

 Maren reported a number of other witches in her confessions, among them a cripple named Anne.
-The day after the final sentence Maren Splids was burned as a witch at Galgebakken (The Gallows Hill) in Ribe.
+The day after the final sentence Maren Splids was burned at the stake as a witch on Galgebakken (The Gallows Hill) in Ribe.
 So many people watched her execution that the priest hardly could get through to her.
 She had had half a pint of mead and a load of gunpowder was tied to her back, so that her death would be hastened.
 After that she was tied to a ladder and thrown into the high flames.

 From 1572 to 1652 there were 22 witch trials in Ribe.
 18 were charged for witchcraft, and 11 of these were burned at the stake.